-It is crucial that you give your mind the chance to process what's happening to take control of the situation.
+It is crucial that you give your mind the chance to process what’s happening and to take control of the situation.
 Focused efficiency is critical in a time of crisis.
-Hence, leaders need to prioritise the problems they are facing and in an emergency, there is usually no time to make perfect plans.
+Hence, leaders need to prioritise the problems they are facing and, in an emergency, there is usually no time to make perfect plans.

 Respond to business problems by leading your business

 Yet, many events are challenging to anticipate, and they will take you by surprise.
 Great leaders, like yourself, excel.
-While other poor managers go into panic mode, are irrational, and make poor decisions.
+While poor managers go into panic mode, are irrational, and make poor decisions.
 Regardless of the size or timing of any crisis or emergency, there are consistent steps you can do to contain a problem, reduce the harm it may cause your team.
 As follows:

 1. Control your mind

-The first thing you must do when faced with a problem is to create a clear mind and my composed.
+The first thing you must do when faced with a problem is to create a clear mind and be composed.
 To take control of the situation, you need to pause and relax and make sure you can see the situation through the fog of war.
-Even when the walls are collapse around you, try and think rationally.
+Even when the walls are collapsing around you, try and think rationally.
 It goes against all your natural instincts which are telling you to fight or flight.
 If you do neither you freeze.
 Seek objective guidance from someone not involved in the problem to give you a different perspective.

 As the fictional hero, Jack Reacher explains, going for the guys gun in a panic will get you killed.
 “So stay alive for the next minute and see where you are.”
 Slow down and assess the situation, reason away from the chaos.